-Within the American education system, there are unique things about it that get people talking about it.
+Within the American education system, there are unique things like:

-- American and most of its states have their own laws and regulations regarding education.
+Most US states have their own laws and regulations about education

-Unlike the rest of the world, America and most of its states have their own laws and regulations regarding education.
-For example, a few rules help steer the American education system's special education system to great heights, as discussed by Brandman University here.
-So it's good to check on the laws that have been implemented you'll be enrolling in and taking advantage of how it can help you or your loved ones.
+Unlike the rest of the world, most states in the USA have their own laws and regulations regarding education.
+For example, a few rules help steer the American education system's unique education system to great heights, as discussed by Brandman University here.
+So it's good to check on the laws that states implemented.

-It can be a bit intimidating when you find out that in the state you're in, you'll find the school levels may not be the same as the others.
+It could be intimidating when you find out that in the state you're in, you'll find the school levels may not be the same as the others.
 One's got middle school while the other has junior high.
 It'll have your head going places trying to decide which is which, so better remember what ranks are standard in the state you're in before you enroll.

 Suppose there's another thing the American education system has over the education systems of other countries.
 In that case, it's the fact that there are educational advisors ready to offer their services for students as they ease into the system.
-While other countries have guidance counselors, academic advisors are like a leveled-up version because they can help every student understand and determine the goals as they go through their journey.
+While other countries have guidance counselors, academic advisors are like a leveled-up version.
+It's because they can help every student understand and determine their goals as they go through their journey.

 Even for the average American, the grading system can be a confusing thing.
 Sure, it's got the GPA and the other standard scores.
 Still, there's no denying that the grading system cannot always be a reliable thing, especially when collected for applications to attend high school and college.
 There's even variation on how somebody will interpret the grades before accepting a student.

 Most countries have students spend most of their day in classes, with some days having PE classes.
 It's standard for the lower levels in America to have a fixed schedule; it's different for the upper levels.
-The scheduling system is designed for students to attend just 4 to 6 classes/courses a day in high school.
+States created the scheduling system for students to attend just 4 to 6 classes/courses a day in high school.
 In college, it's spread out through the week, which can give college students quite the freedom.
 There's a sense of flexibility and management through the various schedules in all the US school ranks.

-When it comes to public schools, you can be relieved to know they cost much less and are funded through taxes.
-They might not have the fancy things private schools have, but public schools can be the option if you're trying to save money.
-Just a heads-up, there will be some additional costs and fees regarding transportation, uniforms, and other things, so make sure you know them.
+When it comes to public schools, you will have relief to know they cost much less and get funded through taxes.
+They might not have the fancy things private schools have.
+However, public schools can be the option if you're trying to save money.
+Just a heads-up, there will be some additional costs and fees of transportation, uniforms, and other things, so make sure you know them.